 My sculpture of the lion and the bee shows a moment of transformation, from earth bound body to air borne being.

-Tree Ogham, a calendar of trees
+TREE SPEAKER, a calendar of trees

 This project was commissioned by Penelope Salmon 'Birth Tree Cards'.
 The brief was to illustrate and interpret the Irish Tree Ogham, producing 13 linocut prints representing 13 lunar months, with the aim to develop interest, attachment and investment in British trees through these images.

 The ancient Irish tradition of the Tree Ogham brings together indigenous tree lore with alphabetic and calendric systems and poetic and divinatory practices.

 Each of my linocut prints represents a letter of the ogham alphabet through an individual tree in its corresponding lunar month.
 Each one is named after a line from the ‘The Song of Amergin’ (an Irish bardic incantation) and explores mythological, practical and botanical associations.
 Each one is drawn in the landscape surrounding my studio, in the water meadows, ancient woodland and open downland.